 The official name of The Old Pine Street Presbyterian Church is the Third, Scots and Mariners Presbyterian Church, reflective of the amalgamation over the past two centuries of a dozen congregations into the present site.
 A stencil of waves is symbolic of the Mariners' church.
 Thistle stencils, emblematic of Scotland, scrolls, stars of David, Papal tiaras, cornucopias, broken chains, and pine cones bedeck the walls.
 The pine, which figures prominently in Old Testament writings, receives special consideration as the Church is situated on Pine Street.George Whitefield, a Calvinist Minister who led the "Great Awakening," spoke on the site of Pine Street Church before it was built.

-Whitefield, it is said, could make people weep or tremble by the various ways he uttered the word "Mesopotamia."
+Legend has it that Whitefield could make people weep or tremble by the various ways he uttered the word "Mesopotamia."